Hodgkin Lymphoma in Children

 Stage III.
 The cancer is

-in lymph node regions on both sides of the diaphragm.
-It might also be in an organ
+in lymph node regions on both sides of the diaphragm (above and below).
+It might also

 Stage IV.
 The cancer is in the

-lymphatic system and has widely spread to other organs outside the lymphatic
+lymphatic system and has widely spread to one or more organs outside the lymphatic

 Letters that might be added